wisecash/wisecash-support/_posts/2000-01-01-stopping-a-recurring-series.md

 If you want to stop the series for good, though, follow the steps below:

-## Go to the [Account Overview] page
+## Go to the Account Overview page

-While it can be done from other screens in WiseCash, editing the data from the [Account Overview] page makes it easier to verify what you are doing.
+While it can be done from other screens in WiseCash, stopping a recurring series from the [Account Overview] page makes it easier to verify what you are doing:

+{% include screenshot.html file="reaching-account-overview.png" %}

 ## Select the first occurrence to be deleted

-In the transactions list, click **edit** on the **first occurrence** that you want to delete.
+In the transactions list, click the **edit** {% icon fa-pencil %} icon on the **first occurrence** that you want to delete:

+{% include screenshot.html file="selecting-a-transaction.png" %}

-It should appear in blue and the form should display the corresponding data.
+Once selected it should appear in blue:

-TODO: screenshot
+{% include screenshot.html file="selected-transaction.png" %}

 ## Click on Delete with future occurrences

-You can hover the **Delete with future occurrences** button to get a preview of which transactions will be deleted, then click on the button to validate.
+Hover the **Delete with future occurrences** button to get a preview of which transactions will be deleted.
+They will appear in red:

-TODO: screenshot
+{% include screenshot.html file="preview-deletion-of-transactions.png" %}

+If you're happy with the preview, click on **Delete with future occurrences** to validate:

+{% include screenshot.html file="delete-upcoming-transactions.png" %}